faiverson/JNP/README.md

 * You can choose make it dissapear after a while.

 ## More Information
-If you need more information, you can find the documentation and examples on the website http://www.jnp-plugin.com.ar
+If you need more information, you can find the documentation and examples on the website <br />http://www.jnp-plugin.com.ar